Hair Loss in Menopause

 Most women who experience hair loss during menopause do not have any medical problems.

-Your doctor will ask you if there are any conditions that trigger hair loss such as lack of nutrition, stress or illness.
-You may be asked questions about your medical history to determine other causes and you are asked to undergo some testing for conditions such as anemia, iron deficiency, thyroid dysfunction, high testosterone level, and skin disorders.
+Your doctor will ask you some questions about hair loss and if there is any trigger that effect on hair loss such as loss of nutrition or any stressful accident.
+Also you will be asked about your medical history to determine if you suffer from any disease such as anemia, iron deficiency or any skin disorders.

 It may also be necessary to test for signs of hormonal imbalances such as irregular menstrual periods, increased facial hair and acne.